IN THIS ARTICLE

 When it comes to UX, however, government agencies face unique challenges.
 Sites for government entities need to accommodate many users, reduce security risks, maintain security, and update frequently to keep up with changes in policy and events.

 The critical nature of this design work translates into a higher salary.
-The national average salary for a UX designer in government work is $115,743, according to Glassdoor.
-Salaries range from $81,000 to $165,000.
+A user experience designer salary in government work is $115,743, according to Glassdoor.
+Salaries range from $81,000 to $165,000 for a user experience designer in this field.

 Average earning potential: $99,000